Birding, also known as bird-watching, is a fun activity for kids and adults of all ages.

 Invite children to observe bird behavior in their backyard, schoolyard, neighborhood, or park with these fun birdwatching activities for kids (and adults!).
 Start by watching birds in your yard.
 Next, head out into your local community by visiting parks and nature reserves.
 Finally, encourage children to record their observations in nature journals or birding logs.

 Bird-watching is a great way to study nature in your backyard!
-Our family loves watching various birds in our yard and garden.
+Our family loves watching various birds in our yard and garden from the windows of our house and in our yard.
 We call out to the sparrows, finches, jays, mockingbirds, warblers, chickadees, and other birds we see from our windows when we spy on them in our birdfeeders, and we even call some by name.

 Backyard bird-watching is a fun activity for all ages.
 Both kids and adults love to observe birds and learn more about them.
-Choose from any of the fun birding activities listed below to get started!
+Download and print your favorite bird-watching printables, or choose from any of the fun birding activities listed below to get started!

 Educators and their students can also do many backyard birdwatching activities for kids in the schoolyard, a nearby meadow, hiking trail, pond, or at the local park if you don’t have a backyard or patio that will work.